-The current zoning law includes three different design districts which are not consistent with each other in terms of standards, administration or responsibility.
-In order to standardize and simplify the design standards for urban core areas one set of standards, both general and specific, is proposed.
+The current zoning law includes three different design districts which are not consistent with each other in terms of standards, administration or responsible agency.
+In order to standardize and simplify the design standards for urban core areas, one set of standards, both general and specific, is proposed.
 The Urban Core Design Overlay District would apply to the Rondout, Broadway and Stockade areas.
-The Planning Board, the Heritage Area Commission and the Landmark Preservation Commission will each have a role consistent with their responsibilities and expertise, in a manner that does not subvert their authority under existing law.
+The Planning Board and a new combined Heritage Area/Landmark Preservation Commission will each have a role consistent with their responsibilities and expertise, in a manner that does not subvert their authority under existing law.